HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Collaborative Attention-Aware Visualization

-Human memory decays naturally over time.
-To model this, recorded attention values should gradually decrease to reflect fading relevance.
-Decay is particularly important in collaborative settings where attention patterns evolve as team members respond to each other's discoveries and insights.
+\paragraph{Collective attention decay.} Human memory decays naturally over time, and recorded attention values should gradually decrease to reflect fading relevance.
+Decay is particularly important in collaborative settings where attention patterns evolve as participants respond to each other's discoveries and insights.